Funding for the WUE program is determined by the state legislature. The number of WUE awards granted each year is dependent on state funding.

 - Maintain Satisfactory Academic Progress.
 For more information on Satisfactory Academic Progress, visit the Financial Aid Office website.

 No. Time accrued while receiving a WUE waiver will not count toward the length of time required to establish Washington State residency status.
-If you are or will be seeking Washington State residency, you must notify the Scholarship Office immediately.
+If you are or will be seeking Washington State residency, you must notify the Financial Aid Office immediately @ firstname.lastname@example.org.
 If you obtain Washington residency after receiving this award, your award will be canceled retroactively and may be subject to fines.
 WUE criteria are subject to change at any time and without notice.

-Note: Residency is established through the Admissions Office.
-Please refer to the Office of Admissions for information.
+Note: Residency is established through Registrar Services.
+Please refer to the Residency link on Registrar's Office for information.